 Valium, also known as diazepam, is a benzodiazepine that is used to treat anxiety and nervousness.
 In some cases, it is also used to treat alcohol withdrawal, relax muscles, and manage specific types of seizures.
 It falls into a group of medications called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.

 This medication should only be taken as prescribed by your doctor, and it should never be taken more often, or longer than the doctor recommended.

 Benzo drugs work similarly to barbiturates and even alcohol.
 They suppress the nervous system by interacting with gamma-Aminobutyric acid (GABA), a neurotransmitter responsible for regulating excitability in your brain.
-In people who have problems with anxiety or sleep disorders, require a GABA boost.
+People who have problems with anxiety or sleep disorders require a GABA boost.
 A drug like Valium will bind to the brain’s GABA receptors and increase its efficiency.
 The result is a feeling of relaxation, sedation, and hypnotic effects.